rd2/tbd/pages/basics.md

 And when an _exposed_ surface holds an edge that isn't shared by another _exposed_ surface, it's either a sign of geometric inconsistency (it happens), or that the building shares a demising (or "__party__") partition with a neighbouring building.
 If the edge links an adiabatic surface, TBD tags it as a "party" thermal bridge - otherwise it falls back to "transition".

 What happens when an edge can be tagged with more than one label?
 For instance when an edge is shared between wall, door (sill), floor and balcony?
-TBD ultimately labels the edge according to the _psi_ value that represents the greatest heat loss.
-So if the "fenestration" and "rimjoist" _psi_ values are 0.5 W/K per meter, yet the "balcony" _psi_ value is 0.8 W/K per meter, then the edge is tagged as a "balcony" thermal bridge.
+TBD ultimately labels the edge according to the _psi_ factor that represents the greatest heat loss.
+So if the "fenestration" and "rimjoist" _psi_ factors are 0.5 W/K per meter, yet the "balcony" _psi_ factor is 0.8 W/K per meter, then the edge is tagged as a "balcony" thermal bridge.
 Such TBD rules are described in finer detail in the source code itself, which is publicly accessible and well documented: check for Ruby (.rb) files under the /lib folder of the TBD GitHub repository.

 ### Where does one get _psi_ data?

 The [BETBG](https://www.bchydro.com/powersmart/business/programs/new-construction.html "Building Envelope Thermal Bridging Guide") & [thermalenvelope.ca](https://thermalenvelope.ca) collections are great resources to start with.
 They rely in part on past research initiatives, like ASHRAE's RP-1365 (which is also great), and are regularly updated.
 Building energy codes and ISO standards are also relevant resources.
-TBD relies on all of these for its default _psi_ sets (values in W/K per meter):
+TBD relies on all of these for its built-in _psi_ sets (values in W/K per meter):

 __poor (BETBG)__
 ```